davidtwco/ansi-c-exercises/README.md

 # ansi-c-exercises
 This repository contains my solutions to the exercises from The C Programming Language by Brian Kernighan and Dennis Ritchie.

 All files will either be from a commit that lists the exercise or will contain a comment detailing where the example was copied from.
+Some solutions are inspired by those found online, especially in the later chapters.

 ## Chapter 1 - A Tutorial Introduction
 - [x] **Ex 1-1 (Pg 8)** - Run the "hello world" program on your system.
 Experiment with leaving out parts of the program, to see what error messages you get.